Advice

 During the third and fourth stages of sleep, snoring occurs as well.
 During these phases you are at the peak of calmness, that’s why your tongue can’t always be controlled, causing the difficulties.
 It becomes much more critical if you snore at the REM stage.

-READ ALSO: What is an example of challenging the status quo?
+READ ALSO: What is the use of Cytotron?

 How do you sleep with a snoring partner?